SirGnip/ClipDashboard/notes.md

 # Bugs

 - If you put list-based text into the clipboard (ex: "\n\n\n a \n b \n c \n\n\n") and do a "list trim", it seems to remove the trailing blank rows (but not the initial))...
 I'm expecting those trailing \n should result in blank rows, even after a trim.
 The trimming shouldn't remove lines, only the whitespace from the lines.
+- If i drag text from IntelliJ and drop it on ClipDashboard, it still has some kind of embedded newline/carriage return